Back To Search Results

 Introduction

-White blood cells, or leukocytes (Greek; leucko=white and cyte = cell), are part of the immune system, participating in both the innate and humoral immune responses.
+White blood cells, or leukocytes (Greek; leucko=white and cyte=cell), are part of the immune system and participate in innate and humoral immune responses.
 They circulate in the blood and mount inflammatory and cellular responses to injury or pathogens.

 Structure